What Your Jewelry Colors Say About You

 💙 Blue: Calm, Clarity, and Confidence

 People drawn to blues often crave peace and balance.
-Blue stones like turquoise, chalcedony, and lapis are connected to truth, communication, and calm.¹ Blue wearers tend to be grounded and thoughtful — but also quietly powerful.
+Blue stones like turquoise, chalcedony, and lapis are connected to truth, communication, and calm.¹ Blue wearers tend to be grounded and thoughtful but also quietly powerful.
 If you love blue jewelry, you probably lead with calm confidence and a strong sense of self.

 💚 Green: Growth, Abundance, and Renewal

-❤️ Red & Pink: Passion, Joy, and Heart
+❤️ Red and Pink: Passion, Joy, and Heart

 🖤 Black: Power, Protection, and Mystery

 Those who love onyx, spinel, or obsidian are often deeply intuitive and independent.
-Black jewelry has edge and confidence; it protects, grounds, and commands presence.⁶ People drawn to black tones tend to be strong-willed and quietly bold — the ones who speak volumes without saying a word.
+Black jewelry has edge and confidence.
+It protects, grounds, and commands presence.⁶ People drawn to black tones tend to be strong willed and quietly bold, the ones who speak volumes without saying a word.

 The SOLO Color Philosophy